flyingcircusio/doc/src/guide/platform_nixos/loghost.rst

 Graylog
 ~~~~~~~

-Graylog saves user configs and settings in a mongodb, while ingested messages are stored in :ref:`Elasticsearch <nixos-elasticsearch>`.
+Graylog saves user configs and settings in a MongoDB, while ingested messages are stored in :ref:`Elasticsearch <nixos-elasticsearch>`.